 - Use computer-aided software for design (SolidWorks) and machining (such as laser-cutting and 3D printing)

 - Have fun!

-During the first week of the program students will begin to develop engineering skills such as engineering problem-solving, design thinking, and spatial reasoning through a series of small-scale projects.
-During the second week of the workshop students will focus on designing and building a larger-scale engineering prototype of their choice.
+The first week of the program will focus on the development of engineering skills such as engineering problem-solving, design thinking, and spatial reasoning.
+During the second week of the workshop students will focus on designing and building an engineering prototype of their choice.

 Location: This workshop will take place at Thayer School of Engineering at Dartmouth.
 Get directions.